 Villa Park's Annual Historic Plaque Award Program includes awards for Historic Preservation, Historic Landmark and Sears Catalog Home categories.

 At the April 25, 2005 Village Board meeting, the Villa Park Historic Preservation Commission announced the seven winners of this year's annual Historic Plaque awards.

 Robert and Sandra Dollinger for their sensitive preservation of their 1916 prairie-style house located at 310 Astor Court.
-It is named the Toebelman House after the first owner who was the first treasurer of Ardmore.
+It is named the Toebelman House (PDF) after the first owner who was the first treasurer of Ardmore.
 It was built by Charles Heisen.

 Bill and Judy Degnan for their sensitive preservation of their 1926 Colonial Revival style home located at 411 South Ardmore.
 It is named the Mabee House (PDF) after the original owner who was a civic leader and historian.

 David and Carrie Van Daff for their sensitive preservation of their 1931 English Tudor style house located at 37 South Oakland Avenue.
 It is named the Hubbard House (PDF) after the first owner.

 This year's Historic Landmark award was given to Sam and Nancy Pape for their historic circa 1928 Dutch Colonial Revival style house located at 24 South Monterey Avenue.
 It was originally located on the former Ovaltine property on Villa Avenue and was later moved to its present site in the 1950s.
 It is named the Steiner House (PDF) after Gottlieb Steiner, who relocated from Switzerland to oversee the construction of the former Ovaltine factory.

 John and Lisa Pittman for their wonderfully restored and preserved Argyle (PDF) model Sear's mail-order house located at 17 West 476 Hill Street and built in 1925.